theSamPadilla/sampadilla.me/README.md

 Views expressed are my own and not necessarily those of Eidon or any affiliated entity.
 Nothing of what I say in any of my platforms or websites is to be considered financial, legal, or tax advice.
 As co-founder and CPO of Eidon, I have economic interests in the project's equity and tokens.
 I also hold interests in various Web3 projects.

-Likes and Retweets != endorsements or solicitations.
+Likes and Retweets are not endorsements or solicitations.